Setting property groups

 Some things to note:

 • Windows: Only use forward slashes (/) in glob expressions.
 Though windows uses either / or \ as its path separator, only / characters are used by this glob implementation.
 You must use only forward slashes in glob expressions.
-Backslashes will always be interpreted as escape characters, not path separators.
+Backslashes are always interpreted as escape characters, not path separators.

 • Performance warning: Using glob expressions can have an impact on the time it takes for Z Open Editor to find included files if it has to search through hundreds of local file directories.
 Revise the search pattern to match the lowest number of folders as possible in order to increase performance for finding copybooks and included files.